Ethical Sponsorship

 Our responsible sourcing program is designed to promote procurement practices that are ethical, and environmentally and socially responsible.
 As a purchaser of products and services, we also look for opportunities within our supply chain to support positive social and environmental outcomes through our procurement spend.

-We take action to reduce our greenhouse gas emissions in line with an ambitious and independently assessed science-based target, to reduce firm-wide greenhouse gas emissions by 50 per cent by FY2030 from a FY2019 base year.
+Our commitments to environment and climate action include taking action to reduce our greenhouse gas emissions in line with a science-based target, approved by the Science Based Targets initiative to reduce firm-wide greenhouse gas emissions by 50 per cent by FY2030 from a FY2019 base year.

 Adherence to LIV clerkship and traineeship guidelines